The Saga of Darren Shan: Death's Touch sign

 The Death's Touch sign is a hand position used in The Saga of Darren Shan series.
 It is used by vampires throughout Vampire Mountain to show their appreciation towards a dead vampire, or one that is likely to die.
 The sign involves placing one's middle finger on the right hand in the middle of the forehead, with the ring finger on the left eyelid, the index finger on the right eyelid, and the pinky and thumb outstretched.
 The sign itself translates to the saying, "Even in death, may you be triumphant".
 The sign first appears in the fifth book, Trials of Death, when Darren must take the Trials of Initiation.
 The vampires in the mountain direct the sign towards him to wish him good luck.

-Ratings

-The series The Saga of Darren Shan is rated 4.4/5 by Goodreads and 9/10 by Fantasy Book Review.

 Manga

 A manga series based on the series, The Saga of Darren Shan, was published in the Shogakukan anthology Weekly Shōnen Sunday by Takahiro Arai in a weekly serialization.
 The volumes were being published in the United Kingdom and United States by HarperCollins and Yen Press, respectively.